-In order for schools to fulfil the Prevent Duty, it is essential that staff are able to identify children and young people who may be vulnerable to radicalisation as part of our safeguarding duties.
+Staff will undertake specific Prevent training in order for schools to fulfil the Prevent Duty.
+It is essential that staff are able to identify children and young people who may be vulnerable to radicalisation as part of our safeguarding duties.
 The statutory guidance makes clear that schools are expected to assess the risk of children and young people being drawn into terrorism, including support for extremist ideas that are part of terrorist ideology.
 This means being able to demonstrate both a general understanding of the risks affecting children and young people in the area and a specific understanding of how to identify individual children and young people who may be at risk of radicalisation and what to do to support them.